mohaids/sid/content/posts/small-win.md

 # Introduction
 It was October 28th when I pitched the idea of having a event's calendar page to my favorite RPI admin - Jackie Balcerak.

 Objective: I literally just needed one place that would hold all the events happening at Lally.
 There was this one particular week that so many things were happening I was so confused.
-It was particularly busy such that Jackie had to send an email detailing everythiing.
+It was particularly busy such that Jackie had to send an email detailing everything.

 # Timeline
 10/28 - Jackie put me in contact with Lynda